Helmare/FastBitmap/README.md

 	bmp[1, 1] = c;

 	// Gets the color of pixel at index 1 and sets it to index 2.
-	// Using indecies is faster than coordinates. c = bmp[1];
+	// Using indices is faster than coordinates. c = bmp[1];
 	bmp[2] = c;

 	// Grabbing color from index 3 and setting it to index 4.
-	// Using int for color is much faster than the other methods.
-	// The pixel data is stored in ARGB format. int color32 = bmp.Data[3];
+	// Using int (ARGB32) for color is much faster than the other methods. int color32 = bmp.Data[3];
 	bmp.Data[4] = color32;